 While we are discussing the faults in our education system, it should be noted that these changes are only possible if we encourage students to grow more creative and be fearless about asking questions rather than scoring only high marks in examinations.
-This change could only occur if there is a re construction of our fundamental education system.
+This change could only occur if there is a reconstruction of our fundamental education system.
 The hour of need is to think out of the box without thinking of scoring for examinations.
-India cannot develop entrepreneurs and innovators until the ancient education system is practised.
+India cannot develop entrepreneurs and innovators until the ancient education system is practiced.

 Vice-chancellor of Ansal University, Raj Singh said that the rating system in India is socially influenced and conformity- based which is not sufficient for students to create new ideas and thinking.
 This type of educational system leads to failure in the life of most of the students.
 This reason differentiates us from students studying abroad as they follow the learning-based outcomes.